tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 Your results should appear in the existing `<path-to-results-directory>` that you specified in the `run-machine-stats.sh` script.
 Each result filename will contain a timestamp of when the invocation occurred.

+### Recommended Specs

+Under our testing conditions, we have found that Machine Stats for Unix requires the following specifications of the controller machine.
+This is intended as a general guide only, as all testing was performed on virtual machines in AWS.
+Your mileage may vary scanning on-premise servers on your network.

+__< 250 Subjects__

+When scanning fewer than 250 subject machines, we recommend a controller machine with the following minimum specifications:
+- vCPUs: 2
+- Clock Speed: 3.1 GHz
+- RAM (GB): 2
+- RAM Type: DDR4

+__250 - 800 Subjects__

+When scanning up to 800 subject machines, we recommend a controller machine with the following minimum specifications:
+- vCPUs: 4
+- Clock Speed: 2.5 GHz
+- RAM (GB): 16
+- RAM Type: DDR4

+__> 800 Subjects__

+We cannot guarantee the success of Machine Stats for Unix when scanning more than 800 subject machines.
+If you need to operate at this scale, we recommend sharding your inventory into smaller groups and using multiple controller machines.

 ### Technical Documentation

 For more details on configuration and usage, please check Machine Stats for